drewhart/geonomics_docs/sphinx_dir/docs.rst

 .. code-block:: python

-                          #interpolation method {'linear', 'cubic', 'nearest'}
+                          #interpolation method {None, 'linear', 'cubic',
+                          #'nearest'}
-                          'interp_method':                'cubic',
+                          'interp_method':                None,
                           },

 {:py:`'linear'`, :py:`'cubic'`, :py:`'nearest'`}

-default: :py:`'cubic'`
+default: :py:`None`

 reset?
 N

 This defines the method to use to interpolate random points to the array that will serve as the :py:`Layer`'s raster.
-Whichever of the three valid values is chosen (:py:`'linear'`, :py:`'cubic'`, or :py:`'nearest'`) will be passed on as an argument to :py:`scipy.interpolate.griddata`.
+Whichever of the valid string values is chosen (:py:`'linear'`, :py:`'cubic'`, or :py:`'nearest'`) will be passed on as an argument to :py:`scipy.interpolate.griddata`.
 Note that the :py:`'nearest'` method will generate a random categorical array, such as might be used for modeling habitat types.
+Can be left as :py:`None` if the **rast** parameter is given a :py:`numpy.ndarray`.

 """"